 Intermittent fasting may also help you lose weight and keep it off which, as we’ve already discussed, is important for people with prediabetes.
 How so?
 First and foremost, people on an IF diet tend to consume fewer calories.
 More exciting is that research has shown that IF can help increase amounts of the neurotransmitter norepinephrine, boost growth hormone levels, and lower insulin levels, resulting in more fat breakdown and use for energy.

 Overall, intermittent fasting can elevate your metabolism by well over 3.6%.
-When you think about it, IF helps with weight loss from both sides of the equation.
-It doesn’t just reduce your calorie intake through reduced appetite and lower food consumption; it also enhances calorie burning or output.
+IF doesn’t just reduce your calorie intake through reduced appetite and lower food consumption; it also enhances calorie burning or output.